-Retained earnings
+Retained earnings (deficit)

-Retained earnings represent accumulated profit attributable to equity holders of the Company after deducting dividends declared.
-Retained earnings may also include effect of changes in accounting policy as may be required by the standard's transitional provisions.
+Retained earnings (deficit) represent accumulated profit (loss) attributable to equity holders of the Company after deducting dividends declared.
+Retained earnings (deficit) may also include effect of changes in accounting policy as may be required by the standard's transitional provisions.
+Units of Participation